 Step Two: Pulse half the oats until they are finely ground.
 Add the butter and pulse until crumbs form.
 Add the rest of the oats and pulse just until they are mixed in.

 Step Three: Top the apple cherry filling with the crumb topping.
-Bake until the juices thicken and bubble around the edges, the apples are tender, and the topping is golden.
+Bake the apple cherry crisp until the juices thicken and bubble around the edges, the apples are tender, and the topping is golden.
 If necessary, cover the topping with foil for the last 15 minutes of baking.

 Berries: Sub in blackberries or raspberries (either fresh or frozen) for the tart cherries.